digitalinteraction/ttrpg-2023/copy/rest.md

 ## Hub Activities

-NortHFutures aim to humanise health-tech through equity, participation, and investment in people.
-Our objectives are to:
+The NortHFutures consortium aims to humanise health-tech through equity, participation, and investment in people.

 - Establish the hub as a world-leading research centre that is people-powered and **provides opportunities for all** to engage in digital health and health-tech initiatives.
 - **Enhance digital skills training** provision for stakeholders in multiple sectors: Health and Care; Industry; Voluntary, Community and Social Enterprise; Local Government; Academia; and in diverse learning and training environments across the region.
 - Collaboratively **create a supportive community** of people and organisations working across health and care and in digital technology innovation.
-- **Fund scoping research** in the field of Digital Health that addresses regional unmet health and care needs;
+- **Fund scoping research** in the field of Digital Health that addresses regional unmet health and care needs, health inequalities, and digital exclusion.
 - **Create opportunities for engagement, networking and entrepreneurship**.

 We will: